José Manuel Pando: Administration

 Pando was fifty years old when he assumed the Presidency.
 During his administration, the first Bolivian census of the 20th century was carried out in 1900.
-Moreover, it was discovered that there was a surplus in the trade balance, due to the rubber boom, ensuring that for the following decades the economy would be stable.
+Moreover, it was discovered that there was a surplus in the trade balance, due to the rubber boom, ensuring stability of the economy for the following decades.

 Pando ordered the construction of roads going from the valleys to the plains, linking the distant settlements to the major urban centers of Bolivia in an attempt to connect the country and to improve infrastructure.
-Another crucial event during Pando's presidency was the arrival of the first imported in Bolivia, brought to the country by adventurer Arthur Posnansky.
+Another crucial event during Pando's presidency was the arrival of the first car imported in Bolivia, brought to the country by adventurer Arthur Posnansky.

 Internationally, Pando fought the so-called Acre War with Brazil.
 The region of Acre, located in the north and adjacent to the border with Brazil, had been invaded by Brazilian settlers and rubber tappers in the midst of a rubber boom.
 The Bolivian government, attempting to assert its influence in that region, founded Puerto Alonso in 1899 and established taxes on rubber tappers.
 But the rubber tappers rebelled and started a secessionist movement called the First Revolution of Acre, which the Bolivian government was able to crush.
 The second phase of this war, called the Second Acrean Revolution, occurred in 1902; this time, the Acreans asked to be annexed into Brazil.
 The Bolivians suffered setbacks at the hands of the Acrean revolutionaries, so Pando personally marched to Acre at the head of an army.
 This motivated the intervention of Brazil, which considered the area in dispute to be theirs and decided to send its army in support of the Acreans.
 This disparate situation forced the Bolivians to enter negotiations.
 Pando signed the Treaty of Petrópolis with Brazil by which Bolivia ceded territory in the north in exchange for significant financial compensation of two million pounds sterling.
 Shortly after returning to La Paz, at the end of his term, Pando handed over power to Ismael Montes, who succeeded him as leader of the Liberal Party.